Zirconium: Characteristics

 Zirconium is a lustrous, greyish-white, soft, ductile, malleable metal that is solid at room temperature, though it is hard and brittle at lesser purities.
 In powder form, zirconium is highly flammable, but the solid form is much less prone to ignition.
-Zirconium is highly resistant to corrosion by alkalis, acids, salt water and other agents.
+Zirconium is highly resistant to corrosion by alkalis, acids, salt water, and other agents.
 However, it will dissolve in hydrochloric and sulfuric acid, especially when fluorine is present.
 Alloys with zinc are magnetic at less than 35 K.

 The melting point of zirconium is 1855 °C (3371 °F), and the boiling point is 4409 °C (7968 °F).
 Zirconium has an electronegativity of 1.33 on the Pauling scale.
 Of the elements within the d-block with known electronegativities, zirconium has the fourth lowest electronegativity after hafnium, yttrium, and lutetium.

 At room temperature zirconium exhibits a hexagonally close-packed crystal structure, α-Zr, which changes to β-Zr, a body-centered cubic crystal structure, at 863 °C. Zirconium exists in the β-phase until the melting point.

 Isotopes

 Naturally occurring zirconium is composed of five isotopes. ^{90}Zr, ^{91}Zr, ^{92}Zr, ^{94}Zr, and ^{96}Zr.
-The first four are stable, while ^{96} is observed to decay with a half-life of 2.34×10^{19} years by double beta emission; this is theoretically possible also for ^{94}Zr.
+The first four are stable, while ^{96}Zr is observed to decay with a half-life of 2.34×10^{19} years by double beta emission; this is theoretically possible also for ^{94}Zr.
 Of these natural isotopes, ^{90}Zr is the most common, making up 51.45% of all zirconium, and ^{96}Zr is the least common, comprising only 2.80%.

 The artificial radioisotopes of zirconium known range from ^{77}Zr to ^{114}Zr, and 13 nuclear isomers are also listed.
 The most stable among them is ^{93}Zr, a long-lived fission product, with a half-life of 1.61 million years.
 Radioactive isotopes at or above mass number 93 decay by electron emission resulting in niobium isotopes, whereas those at or below 89 decay by positron emission or electron capture, resulting in yttrium isotopes.